 This course transforms the way you see by slowing things down and sharpening your eye for detail.
 You’ll learn how artists communicate through line, color, light, and form—and why it matters.

 This course turns casual viewing into genuine understanding.
-Whether you’re a teacher, student, or lifelong learner, you’ll walk away seeing the world with a sharper, more curious gaze.
+Whether you’re a teacher, student, traveler, or lifelong learner, you’ll walk away seeing the world with a sharper, more curious gaze.

 We teach you the foundational skill behind all art history, museum education, and visual literacy: visual (formal) analysis.
 Perhaps that sounds academic, but it’s actually very simple!